-This amendment adds training related to sex- and gender-based harassment to the required training of supervisors and managers.
-This training must be completed within 30 days of the employee being appointed to a supervisory or managerial position.
+This amendment adds training related to sex- or gender-based harassment to the required training of supervisors and managers.
+This training must be completed within 30 days of the employee being initially appointed to a supervisory or managerial position.

-The amendment also changes the term "sexual harassment" to "sex- and gender-based harassment" based on the amendment to the definition in NAC 284.0995.
+The amendment also changes the term "sexual harassment" to "sex- or gender-based harassment" based on the new definition in Section 1.